Edward R. McCracken

-Edward McCracken is an American businessman who was CEO of Silicon Graphics (SGI) from 1984 to 1997.
+Edward Ray McCracken (born December 1943) is an American businessman who was CEO of Silicon Graphics (SGI) from 1984 to 1997.
 Under his leadership, SGI grew from annual revenues of $5.4 million to $3.7 billion.
 Prior to leading Silicon Graphics, he spent 16 years as an executive with Hewlett-Packard.

 McCracken became Chairman of SGI's board in 1994.
 He also served on the boards of Digital Research and National Semiconductor.

 He was a "White House regular" during the Clinton administration and appeared with Bill Clinton and Al Gore to promote the benefits of technology.

 Education

 McCracken earned a Bachelor of Science in Electrical Engineering from Iowa State University in 1966 and an MBA from Stanford University.